Regina police won’t release RCMP review of investigation in laundry chute death

-Regina’s police chief says an RCMP review into how his officers investigated the death of a woman who plunged 10 storeys down a hotel laundry chute won’t be released.
+Regina’s police chief says an RCMP review into how his officers investigated the death of a woman who plunged 10 storeys down a hotel laundry chute won’t be released, a decision that upsets the victim’s family.

 Nadine Machiskinic was found at the bottom of the chute in Regina’s Delta Hotel in January 2015.